Zoooook/Game-Bots/README.md

 The bot is not terribly smart, and AutoHotkey isn't the best language for serious coding, so I haven't improved it.
 It only handles completely deterministic logic.
 If it knows a square is a mine, it remembers it, but it doesn't handle situations such as "one of these 2 squares must be a mine, so the 3rd square is determined."
 If it can't determine a safe move (including at the start of the game), it guesses randomly.

-At any rate, it turns out (Minesweeper is really hard)[http://web.mat.bham.ac.uk/R.W.Kaye/minesw/ordmsw.htm].
+At any rate, it turns out [Minesweeper is really hard](http://web.mat.bham.ac.uk/R.W.Kaye/minesw/ordmsw.htm).